The format and style of your thesis should meet the requirements of your discipline and the needs of your examiners.

 A proforma for the front pages of the UWA thesis is provided below.
 Choose the correct proforma according to whether your thesis contains no published work, sole author work or one or more co-authored works.

 - PhD theses may not exceed 100 000 words but you are encouraged to prepare theses of no more than 80 000 words.
 In some disciplines, PhD theses are shorter than 25,000 words.

 - Master's theses may not exceed 50 000 words.

 The word limit counts footnotes and endnotes but excludes appendices, tables and illustrative matter.
 However, if a footnote or endnote provides additional bibliographic information about a citation in the main text then it is not included in the word count.

 If the word limits are not exceeded, the length of the thesis is at your discretion, taking into account the advice of your supervisor and Head of School.
 A thesis that exceeds the word limit must be supported with reasons in writing by the Head of School.

-- For examination, theses should be double or one-and-a-half spaced on international A4 sized paper (weight at least 70gsm) with ~2cm margins
+- For examination, theses should be double or one-and-a-half spaced, A4-sized, with ~2cm margins

 - After examination, if you wish to bind a hard copy of the final version of your thesis, a 4cm left hand side margin is required